1973–74 Kentucky Colonels season: Offseason

+ABA Draft

+Interestingly, this year's ABA draft would involve four different types of drafts throughout the early 1973 year: a "Special Circumstances Draft" on January 15, a "Senior Draft" on April 25, an "Undergraduate Draft" also on April 25, and a "Supplemental Draft" on May 18.
+As such, the following selections were made in these respective drafts by the Colonels.

+Special Circumstances Draft

+Interestingly, the Colonels would be the only team for this specific draft to have just one selection at hand for the "Special Circumstances Draft", with every other team having two picks there outside of the Utah Stars, who themselves acquired three draft picks there.
+For Kentucky, their only selection would have them acquiring Ernie DiGregorio as the third pick of that particular draft, though DiGregorio would decline playing for the Colonels in the ABA and instead play for the Buffalo Braves and later win the NBA Rookie of the Year Award in 1974.

+Senior Draft

+The "Senior Draft" done in April is often considered the official, main draft period of the 1973 ABA draft by basketball historians.

-Undergraduate and supplemental draft
+Undergraduate Draft

+The "Undergraduate Draft" is considered a continuation of the "Senior Draft" that was done earlier that same day, hence the numbering of the rounds and draft picks here.

+Supplemental Draft

+None of the six players selected in the "Supplemental Draft" would end up playing for the Colonels, though James Garvin would briefly play in the NBA for the Buffalo Braves in 1973.

 Preseason transactions

 On July 31, 1973, the Kentucky Colonels were bought by future Governor of Kentucky John Y. Brown, Jr. and other investors.
 Famed college coach Adolph Rupp was hired as Vice President of the Board.
-General Manager Mike Storen resigned and was replaced by Gene Rhodes.
-Head coach Joe Mullaney left the team in order to become head coach of the Utah Stars and Babe McCarthy was hired as Mullaney's replacement.
+General Manager Mike Storen resigned from his position and was replaced by Gene Rhodes.
+Head coach Joe Mullaney left the team in order to become head coach of the Utah Stars, with Babe McCarthy being hired as Mullaney's replacement.

 Preseason exhibition games

 Like most ABA teams, the Colonels played several preseason exhibition games against NBA opponents.
 The first for the 1973–74 preseason came on September 21, 1973, on the Colonels' home court at Freedom Hall in Louisville against the Houston Rockets.
 Rudy Tomjanovich scored 32 points for the Bulls.
 Center Artis Gilmore had 22 points and 18 rebounds for the Colonels; his teammate, forward Dan Issel, scored 20.
 The Colonels won, 110–102.

 The next night the Colonels hosted the Kansas City–Omaha Kings.
 Rick Mount scored 21 points for the Kings; his teammate Nate Archibald scored 19.
 Guard Louie Dampier led the Colonels with 22 points and Kentucky won 110–99.